 1.Wash hands and prepare materials to be used in the nasogastric tube insertion.

-4. Open the catheter kit (or have someone to assist you), with dominant hand holding the tip of the tube while the non dominant hand holds the other end of the tube.
+4. Open the catheter kit (or have someone to assist you), with the dominant hand holding the tip of the tube while the non-dominant hand holds the other end of the tube.
 Estimate the length to be inserted by measuring from the tip of the nose to the earlobe then to the xiphisternum.

 6. Instruct the client to inform you when he already feels the tube at the back of his throat or open their mouth (in case an anaesthetic spray was used beforehand) to check for the end of the tube as you insert.
 Once the tube is already at the level of the throat, instruct the client to swallow or let him have a sip of water while you are advancing the tube.